The Best Bagels I’ve Ever Had Are in Maine

-Growing up in Fairfield County — New York City just a quick train ride away — I was sure I was eating some of the best (if not the best) bagels in the world.
-Ess-a-Bagel, Russ & Daughters, Absolute Bagels, Brooklyn Bagel & Coffee, Murray's, Tompkins Square Bagels — these are the bagel shops that had my love and allegiance for most of my life.
+When I was growing up New York City was just a quick train ride away, and I was sure I was eating some of the best (if not the best) bagels in the world.
+Ess-a-Bagel, Russ & Daughters, Absolute Bagels, Brooklyn Bagel & Coffee, Murray’s, Tompkins Square Bagels — these are the bagel shops that had my love and allegiance for most of my life.

 But that all changed when I visited a small bakery in South Portland, Maine.

 The Bakery That Changed My Mind About Bagels

 My husband and I are regulars to Maine, and we’d heard murmurs about the bagels at Scratch Baking Company.
 The straightforward, no-frills neighborhood joint opened in South Portland in 2004 and has been quietly churning out some of the best baked goods you’ll ever eat.
 At least that’s what we had heard.
 We had also heard that we should get there early to beat the crowds.

 One summer trip in 2014, we decided to try our luck.
 We arrived at 7:30 a.m. to find a line snaking out the door and down the block.
 Not ones to be deterred by a wait, we got out of the car and secured our place in line.

 I was excitedly mapping out all the toppings I was going to get on my bagel — capers, tomatoes, onion — when a helpful woman turned around and clued us in about how it works: Grab your bagels (the limit depends on time of year; check their sign), choose a tub of cream cheese (they have plain and herb-flecked) from the fridge, and then, if you’re lucky, find a seat outside.